2nd Sunday in Ordinary Time

 In this second Sunday in Ordinary time we have in the marriage feast at Cana a third epiphany of the Lord.
 Two weeks ago we had the great feast of the Epiphany itself where the new born Lord appears to the world in the visit of the Magi.
 Last week, we saw a second epiphany at the Baptism of the Lord.
 "Heaven was opened and the Holy Spirit descended upon Him in bodily form like a dove.
 And a voice came from heaven, 'You are my beloved Son; with you I am well pleased.'"

-For most of Cycle C, the gospel reading will be taken from St. Luke's gospel but for this Sunday the Church chooses to recall the first of the signs or miracles that Jesus worked, the changing of the water into wine at the wedding at Cana.
+For most of Cycle C, the gospel reading will be taken from St. Luke's gospel but for this Sunday the Church uses the Gospel of St. John to recall the first of the signs or miracles that Jesus worked: the changing of the water into wine at the wedding at Cana.
 Is there a more famous or well known story than this one in all the gospels?
 St. John notes that the mother of Jesus was at the wedding and that Jesus and his disciples were also invited.
 Then as the wine ran short at the feast, Mary utters her only words recorded in the Gospel other than those at her Annunciation and Visitation.
 She tells her Son, "They have no wine."
 He hesitates, "Woman, how does your concern affect me?"
 Nevertheless, she says to the servants, "Do whatever he tells you."

 In most of the miracles of Jesus someone approaches him with the belief that he can help them or someone they love.
 In this case it's his own Mother who seeks his help for the young married couple.
 He proceeds to turn six huge jars of water into wine.
 Someone once said that the same God that sends the rain that waters the vines that nourish the grapes that produce the wine merely sped up the process at Cana.
 John concludes that this first miracle was also an epiphany or appearance of the Lord.